MiguelinIT00/IT-To-Cloud-Journey/README.md

 # IT to Cloud Journey

-Hi, I'm currently working in IT Operations / Support and actively transitioning into AWS and cloud engineering.
+Hi, I'm currently working in IT / Support and actively transitioning into AWS and cloud engineering.

 This repository documents my progression from hands-on IT support into cloud-focused work through labs, notes, and real-world concepts.